What is 75% of 6? A full breakdown to Percentages and Their Applications

 -

 Finance: Calculating discounts, interest rates, taxes, tips, and profit margins all involve percentage calculations.
-For instance, if a store offers a 25% discount on an item priced at $60, you would calculate 25% of $60 to determine the discount amount.
+To give you an idea, if a store offers a 25% discount on an item priced at $60, you would calculate 25% of $60 to determine the discount amount.

 -

 Data Analysis: Percentages are used extensively in data representation and interpretation.
 Charts and graphs often display data as percentages to show proportions and trends.
-For example, understanding the percentage of students who passed an exam or the percentage market share of a company requires percentage calculations.
+As an example, understanding the percentage of students who passed an exam or the percentage market share of a company requires percentage calculations.

 -

 Science and Engineering: Percentages are used in various scientific and engineering calculations, such as determining efficiency, error rates, and concentrations.
-For example, determining the percentage of a certain element in a chemical compound or the efficiency of a machine.
+As an example, determining the percentage of a certain element in a chemical compound or the efficiency of a machine.

 -